 7. Some of the casing stones are still visible near the top

 Most part of the pyramid appears to be just a bunch of stones piled on top of each other.
 Back in the Ancient Egyptian days, these structures were covered with smooth, white Tura limestone which would have made the Egyptian pyramids appear bright and shiny.

 Most of these casing stones have been stolen and used for other construction projects, resulting in only the heavy building blocks showing.
 Some of these near the bottom weigh up to 100 tonnes!

 One of the most fascinating facts about the Pyramid of Khafre is that some of the casing stones are still in place near the top of the pyramid.
-Even though their color has faded, it shows how the pyramid would have looked like thousands of years ago!
+Even though their color has faded, it shows how the pyramid would have looked thousands of years ago!

 8. The pyramid has two entrances

 As with every other pyramid in ancient Egypt, its purpose was to serve as the burial place of the pharaoh.
 Therefore, a passageway was constructed leading up to the burial chamber.

 One of the most remarkable facts about the Pyramid of Khafre is that it has 2 entrances, which means there are 2 passageways leading up to this chamber.
 These are also not aligned with the center of the pyramid as they are located 12 meters (39 feet) to the east.